yannseznec/oneSound/README.md

 nothing fancy going on here, i just thought it would be a fun thing to try and throw together.

 it could definitely use a lot more features, maybe i'll do them one day! or maybe not.

+you can use this on a Bela (you'll have to rename the main patch to _main.pd).
+Attach a button to input pin 12.